appliedepi/intro_course/README.md

     RStudio pane (which also contains a tab holding your R Environment).

--   the first time, you may need to restart your R session for the tutorials to appear.
+-   The first time, you may need to restart RStudio for the tutorials to appear.

 5)  Select the exercise for your current course module - look for the name “Applied Epi -”.